- What are the most important documents for the preparation of a proposal?

 - Which role does the interview during step two of the evaluation play for StG and CoG?

-- In which cases am I allowed to resubmit my proposal in case of rejection?
+- When am I allowed to resubmit my proposal in case of rejection?

 - Is a scientists excluded only from the current funding line (i.e. Starting Grants) after having been rejected with grade B or C?